ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/Problem_Statement.md

 		};
 	};

-After importing this overlay, the following is an outcome on the targett BBB platform:
+After importing this overlay, the following is an outcome on the target BBB platform:

 	# i2cdetect -r 2